 Engaging in tax planning discussions with your CPA should include exploring the Augusta Tax Rule, a powerful tool that allows homeowners to generate tax-free rental income for up to 14 days per year.
 This rule can significantly boost your income without adding to your tax bill.

-The Origins of the Augusta Tax Rule
+History of the Augusta Tax Rule

 The Augusta Rule was originally designed to assist residents of Augusta, Georgia, during the Masters Tournament.
 Faced with an influx of visitors during this golf event, homeowners capitalized on the opportunity to rent out their homes.
 The rule permits homeowners to rent their property for up to 14 days annually without declaring the rental income on their tax returns, thus allowing them to earn tax-free rental income.